 Many benefits can be experienced by patients with LASIK® such as:

 In most cases, the patients’ eyes can feel dry, however, they may not always feel that way.
-Dr. Rabinowitz will give patients eye drops to prevent any infections from developing and to also reduce inflammation.
+Dr. Gaster will give patients eye drops to prevent any infections from developing and to also reduce inflammation.
 The drops also provide moisture as well.
 The drops may burn slightly when they are first used and vision can blur slightly for a few moments.
 It is recommended that patients only use drops that have been suggested by the ophthalmologist.
 After the procedure, vision can be blurry or a bit hazy for the first day or so and should then start to show the improvements.
-Dr. Rabinowitz will evaluate how the patient is healing and follow up with him or her on a regular basis for the first six months after the operation.
+Dr. Gaster will evaluate how the patient is healing and follow up with him or her on a regular basis for the first six months after the operation.

 For more information about common vision problems, please click HERE.